HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/cp_install_sizing_for_single_node.md

 -   At least 16 CPUs
 -   At least 64G of RAM
--   At least 50G of disk space used for persistent volumes for Elasticsearch, Customizer, and MongoDB.
+-   At least 50G of disk space used for persistent volumes for OpenSearch, Customizer, and MongoDB.

 If you are using AWS, we advise using the **m5a.4xlarge** type of instance.